Transformers as Unsupervised Learning Algorithms: A study on Gaussian Mixtures: Introduction

+In this work, we explore transformers for GMM parameter estimation to address two questions. (i) Can Transformers \textit{provably} work for GMM in-context? (ii) Can Transformers \textit{empirically} overcome the drawbacks of both EM algorithm and the spectral method?
+Our answers are affirmative.
+We find that meta-trained transformers exhibit strong performance on GMM tasks without the aforementioned limitations.
+Notably, we construct transformer-based solvers that efficiently solve GMMs with varying component counts simultaneously.
+The experimental phenomena are further backed up by novel theoretical establishments: We prove that transformers can effectively learn GMMs with different components by approximating both the EM algorithm and a key component of spectral methods on GMM tasks.

-Our contributions are mainly summarized as follows. \begin{itemize}[leftmargin=*] \item We propose the TGMM framework that utilizes transformers to solve multiple GMM tasks with varying numbers of components simultaneously during inference time.
+\textbf{Main Contributions}. \begin{itemize}[leftmargin=*] \item We propose the TGMM framework that utilizes transformers to solve multiple GMM tasks with varying numbers of components simultaneously during inference time.
 Through extensive experimentation, the learned TGMM model is demonstrated to achieve competitive and robust performance over synthetic GMM tasks.
 Notably, TGMM outperforms the popular EM algorithm in terms of estimation quality, and approximately matches the strong performance of spectral methods while enjoying better flexibility. \item We establish theoretical foundations by proving that transformers can approximate both the EM algorithm and a key component of spectral methods.
 Our approximation of the EM algorithm fundamentally leverages the weighted averaging property inherent in softmax attention, enabling simultaneous approximation of both the E and M steps.
-Notably, our approximation results also hold across varying dimensions and mixture components in GMM. \item We prove that ReLU-activated transformers can exactly approximate cubic tensor power iterations -- a crucial component of spectral algorithms for GMM.
-This result stems from a novel insight about attention heads: they can perform computations along dimensions beyond the query-key-value framework.
-To the best of our knowledge, this is the first theoretical demonstration of transformers' capacity for high-order tensor calculations. \item \czh{Our work is among the earliest studies to investigate the mechanism of transformers in unsupervised learning settings.
-Our findings enhance the theoretical understanding of transformers and offer valuable insights for future research.} \end{itemize}
+Notably, our approximation results also hold across varying dimensions and mixture components in GMM.

+\item We proved that transformers (with RELU activation) can implement cubic tensor power iterations- a crucial component of spectral algorithms for GMM.
+The proof is highly dependent on the multi-head structure of transformers.
+To the best of our knowledge, this is the first theoretical demonstration of transformers’ capacity for high-order tensor calculations.
-The paper is organized as follows.
-In \cref{sec:pre}, some background knowledge is introduced.
-In \cref{sec:experiment}, we present the experimental details and findings.
-The theoretical results are proposed in \cref{sec:theory}, and some discussions are given in \cref{sec:discussion}.
-The proofs and additional experimental results are given in the appendix.